How to make a SIMPLE #EcoFriendly Washable #Reusable Bowl Cover

 Now, my mom is the best seamstress I know.
 Why she never made her own, I have no idea, but here’s a very easy, short tutorial on how to make reusable bowl covers!

 If you do not have access to laminated fabric, you can use nylon fabric (it will not be as air tight) from your local fabric store, or, you can visit Fabric.com for PUL fabric.
 PUL fabric is BPA free, and used in the hospital and cloth diaper industries.
+Also consider using cloth diapering detergents when doing the laundry; they contain a mild ingredient that is perfect for the babies.

 These instructions are for a cover for a 7-10 inch bowl.
 You will want to use at least a 12 inch bowl as a pattern.
 The rule of thumb is to make sure that your pattern bowl is approximately 3 inches larger than the bow you’d like to cover.